My Little Pony: Equestria Girls – Holidays Unwrapped: Saving Pinkie's Pie

-The title is reference to Saving Private Ryan, because of the stylized battle elements in the episode.
 At Pinkie Pie's house, Pinkie is baking a soufflé for Rarity.
 She explains to Sunset Shimmer that she bakes a soufflé for Rarity every year, but it always deflates before she can deliver it.
 This year, Pinkie plans out the perfect route to deliver the soufflé to Rarity's house within seven minutes, but she and Sunset discover a huge snowball fight taking place in the front yard.

 Sunset and Pinkie attempt to break through the war-like battlefield, even trying to call a ceasefire, but the two sides refuse to stop hurling snowballs.
 After briefly incapacitating Applejack, Sunset recruits Flash Sentry's help in getting Pinkie across the yard, but Flash is quickly taken out.
 Sunset eventually sacrifices herself so that Pinkie can make it the rest of the way, but seven minutes pass, and Pinkie fears she will once again fail to deliver her soufflé in time.

 Just then, Rarity unexpectedly appears, and Pinkie quickly gives her the soufflé before it deflates.
 Rarity finds the soufflé absolutely delicious, and Pinkie is happy that she has finally succeeded in delivering her gift.
 When Rainbow Dash pops out of a snowman and tries to hit Pinkie and Rarity with snowballs, Rarity shields them with her magical geode powers.

 The Cider Louse Fools

 Twilight Sparkle has been invited to attend the Apple family's annual holiday harvest and cider-making party at their house.
 Applejack mentions to Twilight that Flim and Flam swindle her and her family at the party every year.
 The Apples intend to out-swindle the Flim Flam brothers this year by setting traps for them, and Twilight offers to help.

 Through Twilight's instruction, the Apple family sets up for their cider-making party and plans to sell Flim and Flam a jug of salt-and-pepper water instead of their signature apple cider.
 As the party gets underway, Flim and Flam arrive and, promising to have no tricks up their sleeves this year, offer to trade some of the Apple family's cider with a fake diamond.
 Once the trade is fulfilled, Flim and Flam drive off, and Twilight and her friends believe they have successfully swindled the brothers.

 However, Flim and Flam, having seen through their deception, reappear and make off with the cider that Twilight and her friends had hidden away.
 Applejack and her family believe Flim and Flam have swindled them yet again, but Twilight reveals she predicted that the brothers would see through their deception.
 She set up cardboard standees of party guests and made Flim and Flam believe the party started earlier than usual, causing them to make off with salt-and-pepper water as originally planned.
-With their deception truly successful, Twilight and the Apples celebrate over cider.
+With their deception successful, Twilight and the Apples celebrate over cider.